Passing the Torch at USAG Okinawa

 |0

-This work, Passing the Torch at USAG Okinawa [Image 5 of 5], by Ichiro Tokashiki, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Passing the Torch at USAG Okinawa, by Natalie Stanley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.